Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Tamoxifen is approved for breast cancer prevention in women aged 35 and older who are at high risk.
 Discuss this with your doctor.

 Many risk factors, such as your genes and family history, cannot be controlled.
 But making healthy lifestyle changes may reduce your overall chance of getting cancer.
-This includes eating health foods:
+This includes:

 Cancer - breast; Carcinoma - ductal; Carcinoma - lobular; DCIS; LCIS; HER2-positive breast cancer; ER-positive breast cancer; Ductal carcinoma in situ; Lobular carcinoma in situ